donkirkby/book-blender/docs/sources.md

 Here are the sources for the shuffled pages puzzles:
 * [The Advocate's Wedding-Day] by Catherine Crowe
 * [The Owl's Ear] by Erckmann-Chatrian
+* [The Shadows on the Wall] by Mary E. Wilkins Freeman
 * [The Signal-Man] by Charles Dickens

 Header photo by [robfos], and puzzle book image in blog from